H4HWV2011/msjarvis-public-docs/README.md

 This system is a live research project.
 The questions under active investigation are:

-1. **Trust and clarity** — Do residents, partners, and auditors find Ms. Jarvis more understandable and trustworthy than black-box AI or opaque government process?
+1. **Trust and clarity** — Do residents, partners, and auditors find Ms. ALLI more understandable and trustworthy than black-box AI or opaque government process?
 2. **Seeing extraction** — Can the system make hidden patterns of absentee ownership and resource extraction visible on the map, so local people can act on them?
 3. **Stronger local safety nets** — Does MountainShares keep more value circulating in the community and make people feel safer, without becoming an unregulated financial institution?